 Another architectural highlight is the Hundertwasser House.
 Friedensreich Hundertwasser designed this residential building, and people come here to see the colourful facade where plants grow out of windows and large trees grow inside the rooms.
 It is one of the most visited buildings in Vienna.

 Palaces & Historical Sites

 Spend an afternoon and tour the beautiful Schönbrunn Palace and Gardens.
 It was a summer residence for Habsburg emperors back in the day.
-The Baroque architecture is in a stunning yellow and well-maintained while the garden is beautifully manicured.
+The Baroque architecture is a stunning yellow and well-maintained while the garden is beautifully manicured.

 While you walk through Kärntner Strasse, a pedestrian shopping street in the centre of the city, you will discover Stephansdom (St. Stephen’s Cathedral).
 The Gothic cathedral stands tall in the centre of the city.
 You can even get a closer look at the gorgeous tiled roof and a panoramic view of the city when you climb up 340+ steps.

-Day trips from Vienna
+Solo day trips from Vienna

 While you are in Bratislava, try some of the traditional Slovak cuisines like bryndzové halušky (potato dumplings with sheep cheese and roasted bacon) and bryndzové pirohy (pierogis stuffed with sheep cheese).

 The journey from Vienna to Bratislava is only an hour by train.
 Or you can join a full-day Bratislava tour that includes a bus transfer to Bratislava, a walking tour and a boat ride on the Danube back to Vienna.